DR. KATIE ARFA

 I can help you develop tools and a new plan that will put you back in charge.

 SERVICES I OFFER

 INDIVIDUAL AND FAMILY THERAPY

-In some situations, I offer sessions via secure video conference.
+sessions via secure video chat.

 HEALTH PSYCHOLOGY ASSESSMENTS